PeteMaina/Convival-python-codes/README.md

-For contacts email me at peterwahomemaina003@gmail.com Feel fee to leave an issue if necessary
+For contact, email me at peterwahomemaina003@gmail.com Feel fee to leave an issue if necessary